-Smart scales rely on technology called bioelectrical impedance analysis (BIA).
+Smart scales rely on technology called bioelectrical impedance analysis.
 The scales send small electrical impulses through your body -- up your leg, across your hips and down your other leg -- measuring resistance and then using a mathematical formula to give you information about your body fat percentage, water weight, bone density and lean muscle mass, among other things.
 If you wear an implanted medical device or are pregnant, it's important to check that the scale lets you use it in a weight-only mode or has the option to shut off electrical currents.

 Are smart scales accurate?